What is Purchase Order Funding & Trade Import Financing?

 More Details about PO Funding and the Use of a Bankers Vendor Guarantee

-Vendor Guarantees are the cheapest form of PO Funding because it is less risky for you and Bankers Factoring.
+Vendor Guarantees are the cheapest form of PO Funding because it is less risky for you and Bankers Factoring company.
 Bankers Factoring contracts with your vendor to pass enough of the factoring proceeds on to them to cover the vendor’s invoice to you.
-Thus it costs just .5-1.5% of the cost of goods, not the invoice amount like factoring.
+Thus, it costs just .5-1.5% of the cost of goods, not the invoice amount like factoring.

-Note: As a Business Owner, your goal should be to get your vendor(s) comfortable enough with you to take a Vendor Guarantee as your costs will then be reduced significantly and much closer to a bank’s purchase order loan.
+Note: As a Business Owner, your goal should be to get your vendor(s) comfortable enough with you to take a Vendor Guarantee, as your costs will reduce significantly and much closer to a bank’s purchase order loan.

-Import Trade Financing for goods coming into the US and Purchase Order Funding for goods being bought and sold in the US are unique business financing options for bankers factoring clients that not only give you unlimited working capital but also the means to grow your business safely and the right way.
+Import Trade Financing for goods coming into the US and Purchase Order Funding for goods being bought and sold in the US are unique business financing options for bankers factoring clients.
+They give you unlimited working capital and the means to grow your business safely and correctly.
+It can almost be impossible to get a bank loan against a purchase order for a start-up or young company.
+We are start-up friendly.

 We can also look at international trade & import and export financing to S&P 500 creditworthy customers’ orders.

-Why Bankers Trade Financing?
+Why Bankers as your trade and purchase order financing company?
 They were a lifesaver when they funded both the purchase orders and our invoices.
 Thank you Bankers Factoring.

 Sammy S, Importer of Specialty Bearings